louthy/language-ext/README.md

 ## Lack of lambda and expression inference

-One really annoying thing about the `var` type inference in C# is that it can't handle inline lamdas.
+One really annoying thing about the `var` type inference in C# is that it can't handle inline lambdas.
 For example this won't compile, even though it's obvious it's a `Func<int>`.
 ```C#
     var fn = () => 123;
 ```